 2. Breaking ties

-Initially, the desire to be pulled back into the relationship may be intense and you will need to understand that things will not change, and will not improve and that’s what makes the situation toxic.
+Initially, the desire to be pulled back into the relationship may be intense, and you will need to understand that things will not change or improve, and that’s what makes the situation toxic.

-If you do decide to ever go back things may be great for a few weeks but ultimately they will revert back to the previous toxic relationship behavior patterns.
+If you do decide to ever go back things may be great for a few weeks, but ultimately they will revert back to the previous toxic relationship behavior patterns.

-We live in hope that the relationship can be fixed and so the empty promises sound so appealing and we often fall back into the toxic relationship cycle and return.
+We live in the hope that the relationship can be fixed, so the empty promises sound appealing, and we often fall back into the toxic relationship cycle and return.

-If you suffered from domestic abuse you may want to apply for a restraining order or move into a domestic violence shelter temporarily for protection.
+If you suffered from domestic abuse, you may want to apply for a restraining order or move into a domestic violence shelter temporarily for protection.

-However, when co-parenting this is often difficult and you may need friends and family as a support network, especially in the beginning.
+However, when co-parenting, this is often difficult, and you may need friends and family as a support network, especially in the beginning.

-This is often a tricky and misunderstood word.
+Forgiveness is often a tricky and misunderstood word.

-I refer to forgiveness in the sense that you accept that the way you were treated was abusive but you are able to accept it, understand it, feel it and then let it go.
+I refer to forgiveness in the sense that you accept that the way you were treated was abusive, but you are able to accept it, understand it, feel it, and then let it go.

-By this, I mean that you may have been involved in a toxic relationship for years and regret the time wasted but realize that you needed to journey along this path to learn many valuable life lessons of self-respect, boundaries, and self-love.
+For better clarity, you may have been involved in a toxic relationship for years and regret the time wasted, but you realize that you needed to journey along this path to learn many valuable life lessons of self-respect, boundaries, and self-love.

 It is now time to change your mindset and look at ways that you are able to participate in practices that help to sustain and nurture your inner self.

 It is important to put yourself first and not allow anyone else into your life who is not good for you and your well-being or who does not appreciate you.

 Positive affirmations that may be helpful to practice include “I am strong,” “I am capable,” and “I am worthy of love and respect.”

 4.1 Healthy Eating

 This constantly high level of adrenaline wears your body down and ultimately your health.
-Your body needs to build strength by replenishing and healing itself with good healthy food.
+Your body needs to build strength by replenishing and healing itself with good, healthy food.

 And of course, let’s not forget to drink plenty of water.

-You may want to speak to your doctor regarding medication or alternatively, you can try CBD products that allow your body to relax and ultimately sleep, practicing deep breathing and Trauma Releasing Exercises (TRE) is another option.
+You may want to speak to your doctor regarding medication, or alternatively, you can try CBD products that allow your body to relax and ultimately sleep.
+Practicing deep breathing and trauma-releasing exercises (TRE) is another option.

-For those people who dislike exercise, a good walk in the park or in nature is an option that can clear your mind and get the blood circulating without feeling like exercise.
+For those who dislike exercise, a good walk in the park or in nature is an option that can clear your mind and get the blood circulating without feeling like exercise.

 If exercise is not your usual habit or favorite pastime, just keep focusing on the positive aspects of the exercise while you develop these new habits.

 5. Setting Boundaries

-Boundaries mean being able to say, “no thank you” without feeling guilty.
+Boundaries mean being able to say, “No thank you” without feeling guilty.
 Understand how you feel about something, someone, or a situation, and speak your mind gently.

 You don’t have to do anything that you don’t feel comfortable with and you don’t have to agree with someone else out of fear, those days are gone.

 With regard to your current family and friends, don’t always try to please everyone, you don’t have to say yes when you actually mean no.

-To avoid slipping back into similar situations with other toxic relationships with manipulative or selfish people this lesson needs to be practiced with your head held high.
+To avoid slipping back into a similar situation with another toxic relationship in the future with other manipulative or selfish people this lesson needs to be practiced with your head held high.

-It may be helpful to create a plan to protect yourself if the abuser attempts to contact you.
+It may be helpful to create a plan to protect yourself if the abusive partner attempts to contact you.

 Using journals and affirmations are good ideas for building your self-esteem, and confidence and creating a positive mindset.